 Do you have a question?
 Please fill in the form below or, maybe you want to check availability before making a booking?

-If you are ready to book a trip, then please click the “Book Now” button above which will take you to our check availability page and book now page.
+If you are ready to book a trip, then please click the “Book Now” button above which will take you to our booking now page.

 Sometimes it is easier to just pick up the phone and get the answer you need, in which case, please give us a call on (+64) 03 573 6078, NZ Freephone 0800 283 283, or Australia Freephone on 1800 007 083 anytime.
 We are usually contactable by phone from 8.00am to 10.00pm (NZ time) each day.